IvanKrtsk/RPI/README.md

 # RPIlab
-This repository holds the first lab's
+This repository holds the RPI lab's